We Shipped SwiftUI. It Crashed 1% of Users.

 The Combine Thread-Safety Problem

 SwiftUI wasn't the only new Apple technology we evaluated.
 Combine, Apple's reactive framework, was the natural companion, and we were already deep into reactive programming with RxSwift.
-Migrating to Combine seemed like an obvious move toward first-party alignment.
+Migrating to Combine seemed like an obvious move toward first-party alignment, until we hit the threading model.

 In RxSwift, the observe(on:) and subscribe(on:) operators give you explicit control over which scheduler processes events.
 More importantly, the SerialDispatchQueueScheduler ensures that even if events arrive from multiple threads, they're serialized before hitting your observer.
 You can reason about thread safety at the stream level.